Anduin2017/AnduinOS-Docs/Applications/Virtual-Machines/Virt-Manager/Virt-Manager.md

 ```

 ## Enable simulated TPM for Virtual Machines

+TPM is a hardware-based security feature that provides a secure way to store cryptographic keys and perform cryptographic operations.
+A lot of Windows features require TPM, such as BitLocker, Windows Hello, and Windows Defender Credential Guard.

 If you want to enable a simulated TPM for your virtual machines, you need to adjust the settings of the virtual machine.